aiboyles/aiboyles/README.md

-## :star2: Hi, I'm Ann! :ringed_planet:
+Hi, I'm Ann!

-I'm a creative coder and empathetic communicator who thrives on variety and learning new things every day.
-My windy career path includes programming marine navigational software for cargo ships in the Netherlands :ship: and teaching computer science at a diverse public high school in Pasadena, CA 👩🏻‍🏫.

-Some of what you'll find here are projects I used in my curriculum as a high school computer science teacher.
-I've taught all high school grade levels from freshmen through seniors, and had an absolute blast!
+I like to tinker with code for fun.
+Here you can find little experiments, tools, and projects I used when I taught high school computer science.

 #### Programming languages:
 <p>